-Your eyes adjust to the light as you enter the room.
-It is lined with numerous display cabinets.
-In the centre is a very large, glass case; it contains what appears to be a complex model of reality.
+Your eyes adjust to the light as you enter the exhibit room.
+It is lined with numerous display cabinets, each accompanied by descriptive text.
+In the centre is a very large, glass case; it contains what appears to be a complex, sphere-like model of reality.
 Your host approaches and begins to speak.

-It is important to remember that all things are subsumed by the whole.
-For Being is not divisible in an ontological sense - there is no process whereby what-is may be cut in pieces, and those pieces then enjoy some sort of true independence or self-contained, unique and unrelatable "isness".
-Given that we would be labelling those various pieces by the same title, we must confess that they would still be held in common by some omnipresent principle.
+I again stress the importance of remembering that all things are subsumed by the Whole.
+For Being is not divisible in an ontological sense - there is no process whereby what-is can be cut in pieces that have independence.
+The distinctions are the details of the Whole, they do not enjoy some sort of self-contained, unique and unrelatable presence.
+Given that we reference these things, indeed categorising them in common as "pieces" or some other term, they are all subsumed by a broader context.
 But I suspect you heard enough of that in the main hall.

-Anyway, I apologise, I have talked your ear off and we have not even moved to any of the other display cabinets.
-Perhaps the real point of this central exhibit is just to illustrate that we're all in this together; all things are related and held in common.
-This follows from the fact that all is subsumed by Being, as there is no alternative or independence.
+Anyway, I apologise, I have talked your ear off and we have not even moved to the display cabinets.
+Perhaps I should have just said, this central exhibit illustrates that all things are related and held in common, and whatever answers we give will come from our area of Being.

 The man gestures with his hand to a series of display cabinets along the far wall.